 We left Ein Hemed and after ten minutes drive parked at Castel National Heritage Site.

-While we walked towards the cashiers we saw several signs.
-One of them was a map of surrounding area.
-Castel is on far right and two roads to Jerusalem (via Tzuba and Sha’ar HaGai, which is modern road #1) go through Castel.
+While we walked towards the cashiers, we saw several signs.
+One of them was a map of the surrounding area.
+Castel is on far right, and two roads to Jerusalem (via Tzuba and Sha’ar HaGai, which is new road #1) go through Castel.
 Or more exactly beneath Castel.
-This makes it a strategic point.
+It makes it a strategic point.

 And here you can see fighting spots of Palmach Harel division during the war of Independence.
 Orange means Arab settlement and blue is a Jewish settlement.

 The cashier told us there are two movies.
 The first one tells the history and the importance of this place and the second is more about the battles themselves.
 She told that the second is less appropriate for children, so we skipped it.